gamdevAbhi/Isometric-Biome-Generator/README.md

 - as it is 2d sorting is important so for that sorting is done.

-- I have also created different perspective view for isometric where each shows the world in different angle in realtime. but it can not be accessed the build file.
+- I have also created different perspective view for isometric where each shows the world in different angle in real-time. but it can not be accessed the build file.
 To access it please download the unity project.